citp/privacy-policy-historical/p/pa/pay/paydayone.com.md

-How?  |  All financial companies need to share customers’ personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons DSI chooses to share; and whether you can limit this sharing.
+How?  |  All financial companies need to share customers' personal information to run their everyday business.
+In the section below, we list the reasons financial companies can share their customers' personal information; the reasons DSI chooses to share; and whether you can limit this sharing.
 Reasons we can share your personal information  |  Does DSI share?  |  Can you limit this sharing?
 **For our everyday business purposes** – such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus  |  Yes  |  No
 **For our marketing purposes** – to offer our products and services to you  |  Yes  |  No
 **For joint marketing** with other financial companies  |  Yes  |  No
-**For our affiliates’ everyday business purposes** – information about your transactions and experiences  |  Yes  |  No
+**For our affiliates' everyday business purposes** – information about your transactions and experiences  |  Yes  |  No
 **For our affiliates' everyday business purposes** – information about your creditworthiness  |  Yes  |  Yes
 **For our affiliates to market to you** |  Yes  |  Yes
 **For nonaffiliates to market to you** |  Yes  |  Yes